prizrak2033/legendary-octo-spoon/README.md

 # legendary-octo-spoon
 Generate valid IPs by country.
-Generates all possible public IPs and writes them into a file or prints them in the stdout written in go
+Generates all possible public IPs and writes them into a file or prints them in the stdout written in go.

 ⚠️Warning⚠️ Output file will be 52Gb!
 ## Usage
 ```